verygoodsoftwarenotvirus/naff/README.md

 I wasn't even going to make this code public (see the below section), I was just going to provide binaries, but I don't run binaries on my machine whose code I'm not allowed to read, and I don't suggest you do so either.

 I'm honestly not interested in feature ideas/pull requests/complaints/suggestions/etc and have consequently turned those features off in Gitlab.
 As far as I am personally concerned, NAFF has exactly one user, and I am them.
 Even this README is for my own self (save for this section).

-## state of the codebase

-The codebase is rough, and will probably remain rough for a very long time.
-It started life as mostly generated, and has been mangled many hundreds of times by poorly constructed regular expressions.

-By the time this README is in master, the code will be generating everything appropriately.
-At some point I will go back and add unit tests for all the functions to test all the cases and only then will I consider refactoring the codebase.

-There are some unit tests for things I just had to verify, but they're not run in CI or anything (another thing on my todo list), so they're likely broken.

 ## motivation

+NAFF is primarily meant to generate CRUD code for a number of custom data types.
+The idea is you think of what your individual database tables might look like as plain objects, and write your input package accordingly.

+I'm gonna write a blog post about this eventually, but the long and short of it is: I have an irrational distaste towards so-called "batteries included" web frameworks, and ORMS (almost equally).

 The goal for NAFF is to generate well-tested, fleshed-out web server repositories, so you can focus on the actual business logic of whatever you're trying to build, because you're not writing boilerplate.

-I'm gonna write a blog post about this eventually, but the long and short of it is: I have an irrational distaste towards so-called "batteries included" web frameworks, and ORMS (almost equally).

-So I wrote an example CRUD server in Go, and then I wrote this tool to generate server codebases that are similar in (personally determined) quality to the example CRUD server codebase.

-NAFF doesn't just generate code, it also generates:
+NAFF doesn't just generate primary application logic, it also generates:

 - the Makefile and all relevant targets
 - A service client
-- Unit tests
+- Unit tests with 90+% code coverage
-- Integration tests
+- Integration tests for all databases
-- Load tests
+- Load tests for all databases
-- Frontend (browser-driven) tests
+- Frontend (browser-driven) tests for multiple browsers
+- Mandatory user 2FA
+- OAuth2 authentication
 - Database migrations/querying code
 - All dependency injection code
 - Dockerfiles